sifive/testenv-metal/README.md

 ## Building

+For now, freedom-metal and scl-metal are build with

+* LLVM/clang v10
+* CMake
+* Ninja

 1. One or more BSPs should be selected.
 The supported BSPs can listed as
     ````sh
     ls -1 bsp/